-Molly is a third year doctoral student in the clinical psychology program.
-Her research interests include early onset dementia, improving the early detection of cognitive impairments, and developing interventions to help maintain cognitive function after the onset of these impairments.
+Molly is a fifth-year doctoral student in the clinical psychology program.
+Her research interests include learning about factors that predict outcome on behavioral or other interventions.
+Specifically, she is interested in learning how motivation can influence cognition in people with MCI and dementia.
 She enjoys running, the beach, exploring new parts of Philadelphia and the world, and spending quality time with friends and family, including her husband (Ron), daughter (Callan), cat (Luna), and dog (Huey)!

 Moira is a first-year doctoral student in the clinical psychology program.
-She went to Temple University for undergraduate (Class of 2020 Graduate with a degree in Psychology and minor in Cognitive Neuroscience.
+She went to Temple University for undergraduate (Class of 2020) with a degree in Psychology and minor in Cognitive Neuroscience.
 Her research interests include testing novel technology to assess and detect cognitive impairment, and understanding how immigration, acculturation, and learning a second language affects memory, cognition, and neuropsychological test performance.
 In her spare time Moira enjoys traveling to new places, running, reading, and cooking Italian food.

 Dhruvi is a Temple senior majoring in psychology.
 Her research interests include everyday functioning impairment in cognitively impaired older adult populations, cognitive aging and the effects of neurodegenerative diseases, as well as the factors that influence it.
 Outside of research, she enjoys reading, singing, writing creatively and exploring Philadelphia.